jdcloudcom/en/documentation/Elastic-Compute/Virtual-Machines/Operation-Guide/Storage/Strorage-Overview.md

 ### Cloud Disk
 The cloud disk is a data block storage device with a triple copy architecture, which makes it highly available.

-JD Cloud provides five classes of cloud disks with different storage mediums, including general SSD Cloud Disk, performance-oriented SSD Cloud Disk, capacity-oriented HDD Cloud Disk.
+JD Cloud & AI provides five classes of cloud disks with different storage mediums, including general SSD Cloud Disk, performance-oriented SSD Cloud Disk, capacity-oriented HDD Cloud Disk.
 Currently, you may use cloud disk whose life cycle is independent from that of the instance as the data disk of the instance.
 Such cloud disk can be either purchased along with the instance, or be separately purchased after the creation of the instance and then attached to the instance, and can be unattached from the current instance and attached to other instances.

 In addition, it can support the creation of multi-point attaching cloud disk.
 For details, refer to [Multi-point Attaching Cloud Disk](Strorage-Overview#user-content-1).

 You can create a snapshot of the cloud disk to keep a backup of the data, and create a new cloud disk from the snapshot at any time and attach it to another instance.
-For more information of the cloud disk, please refer to [Cloud Disk Product Documentation of JD Cloud](http://docs.jdcloud.com/en/cloud-disk-service/product-overview).
+For more information of the cloud disk, please refer to [Cloud Disk Product Documentation](http://docs.jdcloud.com/en/cloud-disk-service/product-overview).

 ## Category according to Purpose